Hours: 7:30 am to 5:30 pm – Please call prior to 4:30 pm for all inspection requests.

 PERMIT FEES are based on use of area and square footage, but are not charged until all plan reviews are completed and approved (see Fee Calculation Form).
 Permit fees do not include sewer fees – contact South Valley Sewer District at (801)571-1166.
 Another cost you will incur will be for a soils report which must be provided to the inspector at the footing inspection – see Geotechnical (Soils) Report.

 Plan review will take approximately 10-15 working days, after which we may call with corrections that will need to be made to your plans.
 After the plans have been approved, we will email you the Fire Impact Fee Form which you’ll need to take to the address at the top of the form, pay the fee then bring the stamped signed copy with you when you come to pick up the permit.
 We will also email an invoice with the amount owed for the permit which you will need to take directly to the Customer Service window at City Hall to pay for the permit.
-Checks should be made payable to Herriman City.
+Payments may be made by phone, (801)446-5323, with an electronic check.
 Credit card payments are not accepted for Single Family Dwelling permits.

 Call the Building Department at (801)446-5327 at least one business day before you wish to schedule inspections (see Required Inspections).